mfkiwl/bentobox/README.md

 Finally, you can simply run `make run-kvm -j` and the kernel will run in QEMU.
 Change the amount of cores as you desire in the Makefile.

+> [!IMPORTANT]
+> If you're on a Debian-based system, you have to also pass `SHELL=/bin/bash` to make.
+Otherwise, modules will not be built properly and will crash the kernel.

 ## TODO
 - [X] `panic()` function
 - [X] ANSI support in the VGA driver